 Everything you need to know...

-- Closely analyse ceramics, glasses and polymers, and their applications
+- Closely analyse ceramics, glasses or polymers – and their applications.

-On this course, you'll undertake a supervised, extensive study on a relevant subject within glasses, materials and polymers.
-In the Materials and Engineering Research Institute (MERI), you'll benefit from expert tutelage, cutting-edge facilities and a supportive environment.
-Your finished work will stand alongside widely acclaimed MERI publications - a large proportion of which have been considered 'world leading' or 'internationally excellent'.
+On this course, you'll undertake extensive study into a relevant subject within ceramics, glasses or polymer topics.
+At MERI you'll benefit from expert tutelage, cutting-edge facilities and a supportive environment.
+Your finished work will stand alongside widely-acclaimed MERI publications – a large proportion of which have been considered 'world leading' or 'internationally excellent'.

 How you learn

 As this is a research course, most of your work will be carried out independently.
-You will benefit from the support and expertise of your supervisory team; including a Director of Studies and a second supervisor who have specific interest in your chosen subject area.
-This may include auxetic materials, biomaterials, bullet-proof and abrasion-resistant ceramics, energy reduction in glass manufacture, medical devices, nuclear waste containment and thermoelectric oxides.
+You’ll benefit from the support and expertise of your supervisory team – including a Director of Studies and second supervisor who have specific interest in your chosen subject area.
+This may include auxetic materials, biomaterials, bullet-proof and abrasion-resistant ceramics, energy reduction in glass manufacture, medical devices, nuclear waste containment, polymers and composites, and thermoelectric oxides.

 You learn through